Request a Professional Business Valuation

 - Interim Profit and Loss Statement (P&L), including balance sheet

-- Profit and Loss Statements for the last 3 years, including balance sheets
+- Profit and Loss Statement (P&L), including balance sheet, for the last 3 years

-- The average value of your saleable product on hand at any time of year
+- Average value of inventory of saleable product on hand at any time of year

-- If real estate is included, your most recent real estate tax bill and appraisal
+- If real estate is included in the sale, your most recent real estate tax bill and appraisal